My Town Dating Dating Safety

-Dating through an online service such as ours is a safe experience but in the rush of excitement it's sometimes easy to forget to keep it that way.
+Dating through an online service such as ours is a safe experience but with the rush of excitement it's sometimes easy to forget to keep it that way.

 You think you have met the online date of your dreams or maybe you're just curious but you've agreed to meet.
 You may be a veteran dater or maybe returning to dating after a relationship has ended but here are some quick words of advice for meeting up:

 - Don't get pushed into a date and certainly don't give over your personal contact details unless you are comfortable to do so.
 Never give out your home or office address unless you are totally confident that you know and can trust your date.